nvjome/chirpy-blog/_drafts/ar-15-build.md

 The Aero lower receiver includes a set screw that can be used to tighten up any wiggle room between the upper and lower receivers. unfortunately, this is only accessible with the hand grip removed.
 The screw also tends to loosen when removing disassembling for cleaning.
 My solution was to apply thread locker to the threads and tighten the screw until any receiver wiggle is gone but disassembly is still possible.

 The biggest issue I had wasn't with the assembly but during the first test fires.
 The bolt catch wasn't correctly holding back the bolt after the last round in a magazine.
-I talk more about that in my [previous post]({% post_url 2024-01-20-ar-15-bolt-catch-problems %}).
+I talk more about that in a [previous post]({% post_url 2024-01-20-ar-15-bolt-catch-problems %}).

+## Later Additions

+I made a few additions to my AR-15 in the months after building it.
+The first was a 3D printed foregrip I found on [Printables]() to mount to the handguard.
+I printed it in Galaxy Black Prusament PETG, and it looks and feels great.
+I also added a Magpul MS1 sling.
+I also needed an M-Lock quick detach mount and swivel for the front attachment point, and then used the slots in the stock for the rear.

+I would still like to somehow mount the 3x optic more rearward, as right now the short eye relief of the optic limits how much I can extend the stock.
+I'd like a longer length of pull, but that puts the optic too far from my eye.
+There are surprisingly few options for an offset picatanny rail, and a wider charging handle would likely be necessary, but I think it can be done.
+So stay tuned for that!